School Rehabilitation Service - Children - Glenrose Rehabilitation Hospital

 As per Edmonton Public School Board's calendar of operations.

 This service is not available to everyone.
 Call for more information.

 A referral is needed to access this service.
 Call for more information.

-Referrals can be made by community professionals including school personnel, Glenrose clinics or programs, secondary or tertiary assessment clinics, Physicians.
+Referrals can be made by community professionals including school personnel, Glenrose clinics/programs/services, secondary or tertiary assessment clinics, physicians.
 The parent portion of the Glenrose Pediatric Referral Form must be completed.

 Program runs in 10-week blocks, so there may be a wait depending on the timing of the referral.